wix-incubator/wix-rest-docs/guides/API Query Language.md

 Aggregation is a search method that groups data into different categories (called buckets) and generates summaries for each category (referred to as facets).
 Supported aggregation types:
 - `DATE_HISTOGRAM`: Calculates the count of time values from the specified field in the dataset fall within the defined time interval (hour, day, week, etc.)
-- "NESTED": Calculates multiple aggregations, of any type, nested within one aggregation, allowing you to first group data using one aggregation, and then apply another aggregation within each group.
+- `NESTED`: Calculates multiple aggregations, of any type, nested within one aggregation, allowing you to first group data using one aggregation, and then apply another aggregation within each group.
 - "RANGE": Calculates the count of the values from the specified field in the dataset that fall within the range of each defined bucket.
   - `rangeBuckets`: categories for grouping data.
 Each bucket must have one range bound:
     - `from`: Inclusive lower bound of the range.